10 Must-Do Experiences in Amritsar, India

 Amritsar, India

-In the dining hall, people sat together cross-legged on the floor, sharing the same meal of dal, rice, and naan.
+In the dining hall, people sat together cross-legged on the floor, sharing the same simple meal of dal, rice, and naan.
 The clang of plates and the rhythmic serving of food created an atmosphere of unity and equality.

 Amritsar, India